Tarmean/tarmean.github.io/OpenRec.md

    Nothing -> pure x -- keep the old value here
 ```
 ### Is SYB enough?

-Sort of, the recursive CPS style does not add expressiveness.
-We could re-write the `freeVarsQ` example using plain SYB:
+Do we need anything on top of Data.Data?
+The recursive CPS style does not add expressiveness, so strictly speaking no. We could re-write the `freeVarsQ` example using plain (if awkward) SYB:

-But we do not gain anything fundamental, just a nicer API on top of SYB.
-Even the`freeVarsQ` example with complex recursion is expressible if awkward:

 ``` Haskell
 freeVarsSYB :: Data a => a -> S.Set Var